 The best way to generate leads is to take into consideration the various tools you have.
 Be careful about your different official accounts on social media as well as e-commerce platforms.
 Regularly post and share qualitative content to grow your follower base and gain brand awareness.

 You also have to pay attention to your reputation, as B2B mainly works through word-of-mouth.
-If a company is satisfied with your services, it will be more likely to give your contact to another company.
+If a company is satisfied with your services, it will be more likely to give your contact to other potential business partners.

 Moreover, don’t forget to heavily spread your website and official accounts on the web and encourage people to share content about your brand.
 You can also advertise your brand to quickly generate leads, such as using Baidu Pay Per click for example.